Joe Thomas (offensive tackle): Post-retirement

 After retiring, Thomas lost 50 pounds.

 Thomas is an analyst for the NFL Network, appearing on pre-game and post-game Thursday Night Football shows.
-He now co-hosts a popular podcast, the ThomaHawk Show, with fellow former NFL and Cleveland Browns player Andrew Hawkins.
+He co-hosted a podcast, the ThomaHawk Show, with fellow former NFL and Cleveland Browns player Andrew Hawkins.
 He also continues to do media work with the Browns organization, including game analysis and breakdowns with the “Cup of Joe” segments beginning with the 2020 season.

 Thomas competed in Season Two of The Titan Games as a Central Division Titan.
 He was a three-time undefeated Titan in the Central Division, but missed out on being the Central Champion.
 He was a guest on a 2021 episode of In Depth with Graham Bensinger.

 Thomas is a partner in several Mission BBQ franchises.

-Starting in the 2024 season, Thomas intends to coach with the Munich Ravens in the European League of Football.
+Thomas also works as an analyst for select NFL games on Westwood One.

-Joe Thomas works as an analyst for select NFL games on Westwood One.
+In 2024, he served as the offensive line coach for the Munich Ravens of the European League of Football.
+In his lone season, the Ravens qualified for the playoffs for the first time in team history.